Anti-Armenian sentiment: Georgia

 In Georgia, Armenians are often stereotyped as greedy or dishonest, and public figures, including politicians, have frequently faced accusations of hiding their Armenian background.
-Georgian philosopher Giorgi Maisuradze stated that Armenophoia is "the oldest form of xenophobia in Georgia."
+Georgian philosopher Giorgi Maisuradze stated that Armenophobia is "the oldest form of xenophobia in Georgia."

 In the late 19th century and early 20th century, anti-Armenian sentiment was prevalent in both socialist and nationalist Georgian circles.
 The economic dominance of Armenians in Tbilisi fueled verbal attacks on Armenians.
 Droeba, an influential journal, described Armenians as people who "strip our streets and fatten their pockets" and "but the last piece of property from our indebted peasant families."
 Both Ilia Chavchavadze and Akaki Tsereteli, two major literary figures, attacked Armenians for their perceived mercantilism.
 Tsereteli portrayed Armenians as a flea sucking Georgian blood in one fable.
 Chavchavadze denounced Armenians for "eating the bread baked by someone else or drinking that which is creating by another's sweat."
 Chavchavadze's newspaper, Iveria, depicted Armenians as "sly moneylenders and unscrupulous traders", according to Stephen F. Jones.
 The Social Democratic Party of Georgia (Georgian Mensheviks) attacked the bourgeoisie and imperialism to liberate Georgia from both Russian imperialism and perceived Armenian economic exploitation.
 During the existence of the Democratic Republic of Georgia (1918–21), the independent Georgian government saw Armenians as a potential "fifth column" for their supposed loyalty to the First Republic of Armenia and subject to manipulation by foreign powers.
 The Georgian–Armenian War of December 1918 increased anti-Armenian sentiments in Georgia.

 Joseph Stalin wrote in his 1913 essay Marxism and the National Question:

 What exists in Georgia is anti-Armenian nationalism but this is because there is an Armenian big bourgeoisie which, by crushing the small and as yet weak Georgian bourgeoisie, thrusts the latter towards anti-Armenian nationalism.